On the lack of density of Lipschitz mappings in Sobolev spaces with Heisenberg target: Sobolev maps into Grushin planes

 \begin{theorem} Let $\vi:\Sph^1\to G$ be an $L$-Lipschitz map with $\vi(\Sph^1)\cap Y = \emptyset$.
 Then $\vi$ admits an $L$-Lipschitz extension $\tilde\vi:\B^2\to G$. \end{theorem} \end{remark}

-Theorem \ref{finalGrushin} is a consequence of a generalized form of Kirszbraun's theorem proved by Lang and Schroeder \cite[Theorem A]{LangSchroeder}.
-For simplicity we only state a special case of the Lang--Schroeder theorem which suffices for our purposes.
-See also \cite[Theorem 1.3]{LangPavlovicSchroeder} for a related result which implies a weaker form of Theorem \ref{finalGrushin} where the Lipschitz constant of the extension may be larger than $L$.
+Theorem~\ref{finalGrushin} follows from a generalized form of Kirszbraun's theorem proved by Lang and Schroeder \cite[Theorem A]{LangSchroeder}.
+For simplicity we only state a special case of the Lang--Schroeder theorem sufficient for our purposes.
+See also \cite[Theorem 1.3]{LangPavlovicSchroeder} for a related result (which implies a weaker form of Theorem~\ref{finalGrushin} where the Lipschitz constant of the extension may be larger than $L$).

 \begin{theorem}[Lang--Schroeder] Let $M$ and $N$ be Riemannian manifolds (possibly with boundary).
 Assume that $M$ has all sectional curvatures bounded below by some $k\in\R$, while $N$ is complete and has all sectional curvatures bounded above by the same $k$.
 Then every $1$-Lipschitz map $f:A\to N$, $A\subset M$, admits a $1$-Lipschitz extension $\tilde{f}:M\to N$. \end{theorem}